 We have a growing team of contract architects and draughtsmen around the country to support our clients.

 STEP 10: BUILDING CONSENT ISSUED

 Congratulations!
 You are now ready to lay your foundation!
-It typically takes 4 weeks for the concrete to cure before you are ready to raise the timber frame. we can either freight up your timber frame or will come up and raise it over 4 days if this is part of the service you have requested.
-With the structure in place a full weather proof shell can be quickly completed.
+It typically takes 4 weeks for the concrete to cure before you are ready to raise the timber frame.
+We can either freight up your timber frame or can come up and raise it over 3-5 days if this is part of the service you have requested.
+With the structure in place, a full weather proof shell can be quickly completed.